How our QBR-Ninjas are Transforming Marketing QBRs with Marketing Analytics

-The key business questions that our QBRNinjas like to answer in their QBRs and what metrics, data points they rely on to discover the insights and put together their storylines.
+The key business questions that our QBRNinjas like to answer in their Marketing QBRs and what metrics, data points they rely on to discover the insights and put together their storylines.

 Data and analytics are at the core of modern marketing.
 Whether it is the marketing team at a small start-up or an enterprise-level organization, every marketer needs access to performance data that is standardized and available real-time via self-serve dashboards.